 Our animal companions may be smart, but they can still get hurt or gain access to items that might hurt them.

 As a pet owner, you should know some basic first aid tips to take if your pet is injured or ill.
-Since April is Pet First Aid Awareness Month, it’s the perfect time to brush up on your pet care tips.
+April is Pet First Aid Awareness Month, but any time of the year is a good time to brush up on your pet care tips.

 The Red Cross has a Pet First Aid App that includes step-by-step instructions for first aid emergencies, pet profile details, tips for when to call a vet, animal hospital locator and information on including pets in emergency preparedness plans.